cmilando/WRI_network/README.md

 is using the GoogleAlpha to determine the characteristics of the _networks_ that are chosen as representative.
 So essentially there are 2 tasks:

-  * tasks 1 - find representative stations using simulated annealing
+  * task 1 - find representative stations using simulated annealing

   * task 2 - assess trends using Google things and maybe pick out network trends.